Treehouse of Horror XXX

 "Treehouse of Horror XXX" is the fourth episode of the thirty-first season of the American animated television series The Simpsons, and the 666th episode overall as well as the thirtieth Treehouse of Horror episode, consisting of an opening sequence parodying The Omen and three self-contained segments: "Danger Things" (a parody of Stranger Things season 1), "Heaven Swipes Right" (a parody of Heaven Can Wait), and "When Hairy Met Slimy" (a parody of The Shape of Water).
 It aired in the United States on Fox on October 20, 2019.
 The episode was written by J. Stewart Burns, and was directed by Timothy Bailey.

 In this episode, Lisa tries to retrieve Milhouse from another dimension, Homer dies and returns in another body, and Selma falls in love with Kang.
 The episode received mixed reviews.

 Plot

 Opening sequence

-In a parody of The Omen, Homer and Marge bring Maggie home after trading her due to originally having a boy, and she shows satanic powers and torments the family and the other people of Springfield.
-Ned Flanders vows to get rid of the evil, sacrificing her inside the First Church of Springfield, but Homer and Marge stop him.
-Ned however shows them the Mark of the Beast on her head, Mickey Mouse's logo, in reference to the Disney acquisition of Fox, and then reveals 666, parodying that this is the 666th episode.
-Maggie then kills all three of them, and the title for the episode appears, up top of the number of the beast 666 reads "episode" and below "or 667 if Fox changes the schedule".
+In a parody of The Omen, Homer and Marge bring Maggie home after trading her due to originally having a boy.
+She shows satanic powers and torments the family and the other people of Springfield.
+Ned Flanders vows to get rid of the evil by sacrificing her inside the First Church of Springfield, but Homer and Marge stop him.
+Ned however shows them the Mark of the Beast on her head (a Mickey Mouse's logo, in reference to the Disney acquisition of Fox), and then reveals 666, parodying that this is the 666th episode.
+Maggie kills all three of them, and the title for the episode appears with the episode number listed as 666 "or 667 if Fox changes the schedule".